Internet

 There are various kinds of servers, each with specific functions.
 For example, web servers host websites, while email servers send and receive emails.
 FTP servers (file transfer protocol servers) upload and download files.
 One server machine may contain software for several service functions.

-Clients are computers that are used to connect to servers.
-For instance, you can connect to any website from your home or office computer.
-The computer you use is known as a client.
+Clients are computers that connect to servers.
+For instance, you can connect to any website from your home or office computer, which is known as a client.

-When your client machine connects to a server it will connect with specific server software running on the server.
-If you are sending an email, for example, your client machine will be talking to the email software on the server.
+When your client machine connects to a server, it communicates with specific server software running on the server if you send an email; for example, it talks to the email software on the server.

 Conclusion

-To recap, the Internet is a single gigantic network of networks that are linked using a wide variety of technologies.
-The millions of individual networks, small and large, that make up the Internet are owned and operated by numerous individuals, small businesses and large corporations.
-This means that the Internet is built on cooperation and that nobody actually owns the Internet.
+To recap, the Internet is a single gigantic network of networks linked using a wide variety of technologies.
+The millions of individual networks, small and large, that make up the Internet are owned and operated by numerous individuals, small businesses, and large corporations.
+This means that the Internet is built on cooperation and that nobody actually owns it.

 This lack of ownership might suggest that the Internet is subject to disruptions.
 Not so.
-When an individual network has problems it merely drops out of the overall network, but only the computers on that network are affected.
-The computers that were communicating through the broken network, using bridges or gateways, will have plenty of alternate channels for doing their business.
+When an individual network has problems, it merely drops out of the overall network, and only the computers on that network are affected.
+The computers communicating through the broken network, using bridges or gateways, will have plenty of alternate channels for doing their business.

 Related posts